intelsdi-x/snap/docs/RESTAPI.md

 }
 ```
 ## Metric API
-Pulse metric APIs allow you to retrieve all or particular running metric information by invoking different APIs.
+snap metric APIs allow you to retrieve all or particular running metric information by invoking different APIs.

 ## Metric Response Parameters
 | Parameter  | Description |